Creating a corporate strategy from within the business

 Board approval for the strategy was secured just two months later.
 We parted company at this point, with our client set on a clear path and focused on making the changes happen.

-Our client completed the changes and began operating under the new organization structure.
+Our client completed the changes and began operating under the new organisation structure.
 Two years on and their share price had outperformed the sector average by over 30%, equivalent to some £275m of value added.
 It’s fair to say that this substantial out-performance is down in large part to the successful implementation of a very sound and effective strategy.

 Our client made the most of their strengths and synergies to grow the business and its value.
-They are a more coherent focused organization.
+They are a more coherent focused organisation.
 They have real clarity on their strategy and real commitment to deliver against it.